 Asarum Canadensis Wild Giner- A Verstile and lovely ground cover

 This plant keeps its foliage throughout the season.
-It can fend off Garlic Mustard with numerous soil types.
-Wild ginger is a deer resistant plant.
-It blooms in early spring but fades away extremely quick.
+It can fend off Garlic Mustard with numerous soil types; Wild ginger is a deer-resistant plant.
+It blooms in early Spring but fades away exceptionally quickly.
 When it blooms, you will see a dark red flower.
 In the fall, the plant goes dormant.

-The smell of wild ginger plant is very like the smell of culinary ginger.
+The smell of the wild ginger plant is very like the smell of culinary ginger.
 There is a spicy aroma.
-Many insects are attracted to the wild ginger plant.
-The Pipevine Swallowtail Butterfly use this plant as their main food source.
+Many insects are attracted to the wild ginger plant; The Pipevine Swallowtail Butterfly uses this plant as its primary food source.

-For wild ginger plants to grow, they should be planted in moist, rich, and well-drained soil.
-It will only need top-dressing compost in the spring.
-Before they will germinate the seeds should be planted in the cold approximately three weeks before you decide to plant them in a pot.
-A good start would be placing the seeds in the freezer before trying to plant them in a pot.
+For wild ginger plants to grow, They should plant them in moist, rich, and well-drained soil.
+It will only need top-dressing compost in the Spring.
+Before they germinate, You should plant the seeds in the cold for approximately three weeks before deciding to plant them in a pot.
+A good start would be placing the seeds in the freezer before planting them in a pot.